Cargill/OpenSIEM-Logstash-Parsing/build_scripts/README.md

 ## Pipelines

-We are using [pipeline to pipeline communication](https://www.elastic.co/guide/en/logstash/current/pipeline-to-pipeline.html) so that parsing logic can be modularised and community can use it with ease.
+We are using [pipeline to pipeline communication](https://www.elastic.co/guide/en/logstash/current/pipeline-to-pipeline.html) so that parsing logic can be modularized and the community can use it with ease.

 **Logflow overview**

 ![openSIEM_logflow](https://user-images.githubusercontent.com/6766061/120641277-0948cc80-c491-11eb-933e-8e07ac90ab01.jpg)

-Each input pipeline sends logs to its respective processor config pipeline.
-All the processor pipelines forward logs to the enrichment pipeline.
-Enrichments are applied sequentially and then the processed and enriched log is send to designated outputs.
-Log outputs are also sequential because of how they are defined in [enrichment output section](https://github.com/Cargill/OpenSIEM-Logstash-Parsing/blob/master/config/enrichments/999_output.conf).
-Reason why we did not used parallel out because if we have 3 outputs, then
+Each input pipeline sends logs to its respective processor config pipeline (for example, McAfee or Symantec).
+All of the processor pipelines forward logs to the enrichment pipeline.
+Enrichments are applied sequentially and then the processed and enriched log is sent to its designated output(s).
+Log outputs also run sequentially by how they are defined in its [enrichment output section](https://github.com/Cargill/OpenSIEM-Logstash-Parsing/blob/master/config/enrichments/999_output.conf).
+The reason why we did not parallelize outputs is because if we have 3 outputs, then
-  1. It would lead to increased memory need by 2/3rd since each event is cloned for parallel processing.
+  1. It would lead to increased memory need by 67% since each event is cloned for parallel processing.
-  2. It does not offer any practical parralelism advantage because if any of the down pipelines are bloked, it chokes up the upper pipelines after it's batch size is full.
+  2. It does not offer any practical parallelism advantages because if any of the downstream output pipelines are blocked, it chokes up the upper pipelines after its batch size is full.

-**Logflow detailed**
+**Log Flow in Detail**

 ![logflow_detailed](https://user-images.githubusercontent.com/6766061/120799243-1da5cb80-c55c-11eb-853f-5a7048bda591.jpg)